dpck/depack/README.md

 FRONTEND: Creates a bundle for the web. depack SOURCE [-o output.js] [-H]

 	--iife, -i    	Add the IIFE flag to prevent name clashes.
 	--temp        	The path to the temp directory used to transpile JSX files.
 	              	Default: depack-temp.
 	--preact, -H  	Add the `import { h } from "preact"` to JSX files automatically.
+	              	Does not process files found in the `node_modules`, because they are not placed in the temp, and must be built separately, e.g., with ÀLaMode transpiler.
+	--external, -E	The `preact` dependency in `node_modules` will be temporary renamed to `_preact`, and a monkey-patching package that imports `＠externs/preact` will take its place.
+This is to allow bundles to import from _Preact_ installed as a script on a webpage, but exclude it from compilation. `preact` will be restored at the end.
+	--patch, -P   	Patches the `preact` directory like in `external`, and waits for user input to restore it.
+Useful when linking packages and wanting to them from other projects.

   Example: